docker/docs/deploy/access-control/usermgmt-define-roles.md

 ## Administrator users

-In Docker UCP, only users with administrator privileges can make changes to swarm settings.
+In Docker UCP, only users with administrator privileges can make changes to cluster settings.
 This includes:

 * Managing user permissions by creating grants.
-* Managing swarm configurations, like adding and removing nodes.
+* Managing cluster configurations, like adding and removing nodes.

 ## Roles